WatWowMap/MapJS/docs/configuration/images.md

 ## ICON structure

 We recommend the following directory structure.
 Options marked as "Legacy" are not required for MapJS but might be needed for other mapping systems.
+Currently, MapJS **only** supports the Pokémon filename structure.

 ```sh
 .